tanersa/sharksLambda/README.md

 I was not able to start and stop instances multiple times then I found the issue as I need to increase the timeout in Lambda function.

-Furthermore, whenever there is an update in policy, it takesin effect immediately.
+Furthermore, whenever there is an update in policy, it takes in effect immediately.